-- Adjust business aspects without programming knowledge - · Implement business changes rapidly - · Automate the software development process extensively
+- · Adjust business aspects without programming knowledge - · Implement business changes rapidly - · Automate the software development process extensively - · Powerful Rule Language for validations and computations

 An open platform, not a closed ecosystem

 A12 is designed as an open system.
 It provides an enormous amount of flexibility for software development, long-term maintenance and further development.